harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog-exec.md

 ---
 id: pod-cpu-hog-exec
-title: Pod CPU Hog Exec
+title: Pod CPU hog exec
 ---

-## Introduction
+Pod CPU hog exec is a Kubernetes pod-level chaos fault that:
-- This fault consumes the CPU resources of the application container.
+- Consumes excess CPU resources of the application container.

-- It simulates conditions where app pods experience CPU spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.
+- Simulates conditions where the application pods experience CPU spikes due to expected (or undesired) processes thereby testing the behaviour of application stack.

 :::tip Fault execution flow chart
 ![Pod CPU Hog Exec](./static/images/pod-stress.png)
 :::

-## Uses
+## Usage
 <details>
-<summary>View the uses of the fault</summary>
+<summary>View fault usage</summary>
 <div>
 Disk Pressure or CPU hogs is another very common and frequent scenario we find in kubernetes applications that can result in the eviction of the application replica and impact its delivery.
 Such scenarios that can still occur despite whatever availability aids K8s provides.
 These problems are generally referred to as "Noisy Neighbor"  problems.